-Overall Compensation for 2019 Performance
+Overall Compensation for 2021 Performance

-The Compensation Committee reviews compensation awarded to our executive officers based on compensation and awards related to a particular fiscal period, and our performance for that period.
+The Compensation Committee reviews cash and RSUs awarded to our executive officers based on performance during a particular year.
 Due to the SEC disclosure rules for the Summary Compensation Table under "Executive Compensation," the compensation set forth in that table for a particular year does not necessarily align with the actual compensation related to that year.
 The equity compensation in the Summary Compensation Table is based upon accounting and SEC rules, which requires that we include 100% of the target award value for the equity plan, regardless of how much of the award is ultimately earned by the named executive officers.
-In 2019, 2018 and 2017, however, our named executive officers earned less than the amount disclosed, as the payouts were 46%, 58.4% and 51.6% of target for 2019, 2018 and 2017, respectively.
-Accordingly, the Compensation Committee considers awards based on the performance for the period for which the named executive officer is being compensated, which may not align with the summary compensation table disclosures.
+For example, in 2020 and 2019, our named executive officers earned less than the amount disclosed for the equity plan, as the payouts were 23% and 46% of target for 2020 and 2019, respectively.
+As mentioned above, the Compensations Committee granted our named executive officers discretionary awards in March 2021 for their performance in 2020, but these appear as 2021 compensation, not 2020 compensation.
+Accordingly, the Compensation Committee considers awards based on the performance period for which the named executive officer is being compensated, which may not align with amount or the period for which the compensation is reported in the summary compensation table disclosures.